Completion Time Minimization and Robust Power Control in Wireless Packet Networks: Packet Completion Time Minimization

 \subsection{Fading Channels and Power Adaptation}

-In this section we consider fading channels, i.e., the channel gains $H_{ij}$'s in (\ref{eq:Yi_Gij_Xj_Zi}) experience random variations.
-In particular, we assume the channel gains can be characterized by a set of $s\in\{1,\dotsc,S\}$ discrete fading states:
+In this section, we consider fading channels, i.e., the channel gains $H_{ij}$'s in (\ref{eq:Yi_Gij_Xj_Zi}) experience random variations.
+In particular, we assume the channel gains can be characterized by a set of $s\in\{1,\dotsc,S\}$ discrete fading states

-where $\mathbf{H} \in \mathbb{R}_+^{M\times M} \triangleq $ is the channel power gain matrix, and $\mathbf{G} \in \mathbb{R}_+^{M\times M} \triangleq $ is defined similarly.
+where $\mathbf{H} \triangleq [H_{ij}] \in \mathds{C}^{M\times M}$ is the channel gain matrix, the squared magnitude operation is taken component-wise, and $\mathbf{G}^{(s)} \triangleq [G_{ij}^{(s)}] \in \mathds{R}_+^{M\times M}$ are the known channel power gain realizations.
 For example, the discrete states may represent a finite set of quantized channel estimates.
 We consider slow fading where the duration of a fading state is long compared to the packet completion times.
-We assume the channel state $s$ can be accurately estimated and it is known by all users.
+We assume the channel state $s$ can be accurately estimated and it is known by all users, i.e., all transmitters and receivers have perfect channel state information (CSI).
+Power control when CSI is unavailable at the transmitters is treated in Section~\ref{sec:ro_pow_ctrl}.

 We first consider the case where each user can adapt its transmission power level according to the fading state.
-Suppose user~$i$ transmits at power level $P_i^{(s)}$ in fading state $s$, subject to the average power constraints:
+Suppose user~$i$ transmits at power level $P_i^{(s)}$ in fading state $s$, subject to the average power constraints

-To minimize a cost function of the expected completion times, the optimization problem can be formulated as:
+We wish to find the optimal power control policy $P_i^{(s)}$ with respect to the fading state $s$ for each User~$i$.
+To minimize a cost function of the expected completion times, the optimization problem can be formulated as